David Crowley (Wisconsin politician): 2026 Wisconsin gubernatorial campaign

-In 2024 and 2025, the Wisconsin political class began speculating about whether Governor Tony Evers—then in his early 70s—would run for a third term; at that time, Crowley was already identified as a potential candidate to succeed him.
-Evers formally announced on July 24, 2025, that he would not run for re-election in the 2026 election.
-Shortly after that announcement, Crowley announced he was exploring a gubernatorial campaign.
+In 2024, the Wisconsin political press began to speculate about whether Governor Tony Evers would run for a third term in the 2026 gubernatorial election; at that time, Crowley was named as one possible candidate to succeed him.
+Evers announced on July 24, 2025, that he would not seek re-election.
+Crowley announced the next day that he planned to run for governor.